colonyos/documentation/content/colonies-cli.rst

 Note that both username and userid must be unique.

-List Users
+List users
 ----------
-To list all users member of a Colony.
+To list all users member of a colony.

 .. code-block:: console